Want to feel completely confident in your ecommerce bookkeeping?

 Managing taxes for an ecommerce business involves:

-• Registering for sales tax in states and localities where a company has tax obligations.
+• Registering for sales tax and/or VAT in the regions where a company has tax obligations

-• Calculating and filing quarterly and year-end taxes.
+• Calculating and filing quarterly and year-end taxes/VAT

-• Collecting, tracking, and remitting state and local taxes.
+• Collecting, tracking, and remitting tax and/or VAT

 Financial analysis and growth planning

-Good financial records, ensuring compliance, and meeting tax obligations are all essential tasks for an online business, regardless of size and stage.
-However, another part of ecommerce accounting is analyzing financial data to plan for expansion and growth.
+Keeping good financial records and ensuring tax/VAT compliance are essential tasks for an online business.
+However, another part of ecommerce accounting is analyzing financial data to plan for expansion and growth, regardless of your current business size.

 This aspect of ecommerce accounting involves looking at product profitability, finding opportunities to increase profits, setting and evaluating growth-related metrics, and forecasting cash flow.
-This analysis helps businesses make better financial decisions, like when to purchase inventory and if they can afford to hire employees.
-It also ensures preparedness for periods of slow business, as well as when it needs funding or is seeking external investment.
+This analysis helps businesses make better financial decisions, such as when to purchase inventory and if they can afford to hire employees.
+It also ensures preparedness for periods of slow business, as well as when to seek funding or external investment.

-What things do you need to start ecommerce accounting?
+What tools and information do you need to start ecommerce accounting?

-Accounting software: If you’re just getting started, you may get by using Excel or Google Sheets, but as your online business grows, accounting software will help save time as you track sales, expenses, inventory, and taxes and will generate the necessary financial reports for you.
-Among small businesses and experts, Xero and QuickBooks Online are two of the most popular cloud accounting software.
-You can also consider adding accounting automation apps like A2X to your tech stack.
-A2X sits between your sales channel and accounting software, automatically summarizing your transactions, saving time and effort.
+Accounting software: If you’re just getting started, you may get by using spreadsheets to manage your bookkeeping, but as your online business grows, accounting software will help save time as you track sales, expenses, inventory, and taxes and will generate the necessary financial reports for you.
+Among small businesses and experts, Xero and QuickBooks Online are two of the most popular cloud accounting software solutions.

 9 ecommerce accounting tasks to regularly complete